 This policy prohibits the possession, use, manufacture, sale, or distribution of marijuana on University property or in University activities.
 Marijuana remains a controlled substance under federal law, and the University remains bound by federal laws prohibiting marijuana on University property or in its activities.
 This prohibition extends to all forms of marijuana, including state-authorized prescription medical marijuana.
-Students who wish to request reasonable accommodation for disabilities treated by state-authorized prescription medical marijuana should contact Disability Services and proceed through the University's disability accommodations for disabilities treated by state-authorized prescriptions for disabilities treated by state-authorized prescription medical marijuana should contact Human Resources and proceed through the University's disability accommodations.
+Students who wish to request reasonable accommodation for disabilities treated by state-authorized prescription medical marijuana should contact Disability Services and proceed through the University's disability accommodation for disabilities treated by state-authorized prescription medical marijuana should contact Human Resources and proceed through the University's disability accommodation process for determining any appropriate accommodations.